Khao kaeng: Modern Day

 Today, khao kaeng remains a popular and accessible meal, available in a variety of settings, including sit-down restaurants, food stalls, and even in gas stations.
 At these establishments, customers typically choose a portion of steamed rice served with a variety of curries and side dishes according to their preferences.
-Most khao kaeng shops that offer seating operate in the morning, primarily catering to local communities, while khao kaeng vendors in markets, referred to as "market khao kaeng" (khao kaeng Na Talat) or "takeaway khao kaeng" (Arthar Thung), are popular for dinner.
+Most khao kaeng shops that offer seating operate in the morning, primarily catering to local communities, while khao kaeng vendors in markets, referred to as "market khao kaeng" (khao kaeng Na Talat) or "takeaway khao kaeng" (Arthan Thung), are popular for dinner.

 In Bangkok, one notable regional variety of khao kaeng is khao kaeng pak tai, which features dishes from Southern Thailand, known for their bold flavors and spiciness.